Colorado Celebrity Classic to benefit T*A*P*S celebrates 10th Anniversary

 By Christine Burtt

-Please follow the links to the photo galleries and accompanying press stories.
-You will see how critically important TAPS is to the families of our valiant fallen service men and women.
+Please follow the links to the photo galleries and past events and accompanying press stories.
+You’ll learn why TAPS is so significant to the families of our valiant fallen service men and women.